bipin244/bagisto-docs/create_package.md

 - Now we will add CSS to our package.
 To add CSS create ‘package.json’ file & ‘webpack.mix.js’ file inside the root of your package.

 Create a ‘Resources’ folder inside the ‘src’ folder.
-Inside ‘Resources’ folder creates a folder name ‘assests’& inside it create ‘sass’ folder & inside it create a folder name ‘app.scss’.
+Inside ‘Resources’ folder creates a folder name ‘assests’& inside it create ‘sass’ folder & inside it create a file name ‘app.scss’.
 This ‘app.scss’ will consist SASS for a package.
 In ‘package.json’ file, you can mention your npm dependencies.
 Create a webpack.mix.js file, this will be used for compiling our assets.

 ‘package.json' file consist